 Class III gaming shall be operated for cash only and no credit may be extended to any patron.
-However, the Tribe may offer check cashing and credit card transactions, including cash advances, pursuant to regulations established by the Tribe, which shall be no less stringent than the regulations enacted by the Iowa Racing and Gaming Commission Administrative Rules and Iowa Law.
+However, the Tribe may offer check cashing and credit card transactions, including cash advances, as permitted by the Iowa Racing and Gaming Commission Administrative Rules and Iowa Law.
 This provision shall not be construed as allowing Credit to be offered by the Tribe or any Management Contractor or any other person or entity other than through a bona fide credit card company whose services are offered to other businesses in the state of Iowa.
 Personal checks accepted by the Tribe must be deposited into a financial institution promptly in accordance with sound business practices.